Do You Need to See a Podiatrist?

 Podiatrists are doctors who are specifically trained to diagnose and treat conditions of the feet and ankles.
 The feet are vulnerable to a variety of issues because they have a quarter of all the bones in the body along with a variety of muscles, ligaments, tendons, and joints.
 Podiatrists are important because they are trained to understand the structure and movements of all these parts.
 Patients who notice pain in their heel or foot, or have ingrown toenails, discolored toenails, rashes, or recently sustained a foot injury should consult with a podiatrist.
 Additionally, podiatrists are able to help with foot ailments that are caused by conditions such as arthritis, poor blood flow, and diabetes.
 Podiatrists can even evaluate the way a patient walks (biomechanics) to see how it impacts other parts of the body.
 Ultimately, if you have any questions or concerns about your feet, don’t hesitate to visit a podiatrist.

 If you are experiencing pain in the feet or ankles, don’t join the stubborn majority refusing treatment.
-Feel free to contact one of our podiatrists from Foot & Ankle Specialists of Nevada.
-Our Doctors can provide the care you need to keep you pain-free and on your feet.
+Feel free to contact Anthony Ricciardi Jr., DPM from Foot & Ankle Specialists of Nevada.
+Our Doctor can provide the care you need to keep you pain-free and on your feet.

 What Is a Podiatrist?